james-t-larson/neutral-times-api/taskell.md

 - bin/brakman should be added to my over commit hook.
     > This is to make sure that it doesn't fail security checks in the actions
 - When updating a prompt it should set sentiment and usage to back to 0
+- Use Git integration with SimpleCov to ensure that any change has tests written
+    > simplecov-icov has a tool that can check tests for only changed files. this should ensure nearly 100% test coverage and catch anything that isn't tested